dymmond/esmerald/docs/en/docs/guides/more-advanced/10-query-params.md

 - A request to `/reports` without the `date` parameter will result in a validation error.

-By understanding and utilizing query parameters effectively, you can create flexible and robust API endpoints in Esmerald that cater to a wide range of client requirements.
+By understanding and utilizing query parameters effectively, you can create flexible and robust API endpoints in Ravyn that cater to a wide range of client requirements.